WangYuTum/NLP-SentimentAnalysis-LargeScale/README.md

 	2. The new dataset contains 200s millions of records (where each record consists of a text and a sentiment label).
 	3. A cloud-native NLP Machine Learning Pipeline that is ready to be deployed in a large-scale Spark Cluster to predict sentiment labels for texts.
 	4. Fully reproducible (on your local machine and on AWS) and open source
-	5. [Nearly] production-ready pipeline with schedule and monitor capabilities.
+	5. [Nearly] production-ready pipeline with scheduling and monitoring capabilities.
-	6. Capable of processing TBs of data on AWS.
+	6. Capable of processing TBs of data per day on AWS.

 - **How to use the project:**
-	1. If you are interested in Data Engineering, please focus on Infrastructrue and Data Pipeline (prepare/processing) part.
+	1. If you are interested in Data Engineering, please focus on [Infrastructrue](#setup-infrastructure-[Local/AWS]) and Data Pipeline (prepare/processing) part.
-	2. If you are interested in NLP, please focus on Infrastructure and ML Pipeline part
+	2. If you are interested in NLP, please focus on [Infrastructure](#setup-local-mode) and ML Pipeline part

 **Note** that this is not an academic project and the main goal is not improving current state-of-the-art Sentiment Analysis results.
 Rather, this is a practical and educational project to showcase how to develop and deploy a large-scale Data/ML pipeline on AWS.
-Also, this is a capstone project as a graduation prerequisite for Udacity
+Also, this is a capstone project as a graduation prerequisite for my Udacity
-Data Engineer Nanodegree.
+Data Engineer Nanodegree but I hope it will become more.

 TODOs: add links, add Common Crawl.
+TODOs: add reference <sup>superscript</sup>

 ### Pipeline